MrGarri/Garquiscript/README.md

     ./garquiscript [OPTION] FILENAME

 The file must be specified without the extension, just by its name.
-By default, the script will compile the file, execute the emulator and load the .h file needed to run the program.
+By default, the script will compile the file, execute the emulator and load the .h68 file needed to run the program.
 However, you can specify the following options:

 *    *-c:* Only compiles the given file without executing it.
 *    *-m:* Compiles the file, executes it and opens memory window within the emulator.